Skip to main content

 .tp-buttonAll buttonsBase style for all circular buttons (44px default).

-.tp-button--startStart / mic buttonThe primary call button shown in the idle state.
+.tp-button--startStart / mic buttonThe primary call button.
+Uses --tp-accent as background.

 .tp-button--muteMute toggle buttonShown during an active call to mute/unmute the mic.